Control based AI governance and assurance for organisations that cannot afford to get it wrong.

 What makes this approach different

 Many AI specialists lack security depth.
 Many security teams are new to AI.
-I live in the overlap so you do not have to choose.
+I bridge both, with controls and evidence as the common language.

-I combine formal AI safety training with decades of security architecture and assurance work.
+I combine formal Trustworthy AI training with decades of security architecture and assurance work.
 This allows me to connect model behaviour, data, infrastructure and governance in one view.

 Practical and regulator friendly